Updated 7 May 2020

 At mySociety, some members of staff have access to this data (see below under Security for details of access control).
 During any period of time, 1-3 members of mySociety staff may be actively moderating the site.
 They are trained to protect personal data, not sharing it with anyone outside the direct FixMyStreet team other than in exceptional circumstances (for example, if required by law to hand it over to police; if serious abuse of the site prompts them to escalate to the wider team of developers; or if concerns for a user’s safety causes them to seek advice from the Chief Executive or trustees).

-Council clients also have access to the FixMyStreet admin function, giving them access to reports within the council boundaries.
-The council’s own data protection policies apply when this data is accessed by council employees.
+Clients also have access to the FixMyStreet admin function, giving them access to reports within their own boundaries.
+The authority’s own data protection policies apply when this data is accessed by their employees.

 mySociety only use FixMyStreet users’ personal data for the purpose of sending their report to the relevant authority; and to send them follow-up emails to ask if their issue has been fixed.

 Clients should use this data only to action and respond to the reported issue, and should not add it to any other database, eg a newsletter list.

 All passwords on FixMyStreet must meet minimum complexity requirements, and login attempts are throttled, mitigating against remote brute-forcing.
 All passwords are stored in the database encrypted with a one-way bcrypt hash, mitigating against local brute-forcing. mySociety administrator accounts must adhere to mySociety’s own strict security policies, plus have two-factor authentication (whereby a changing code on a device needs to be input in addition to a password in order to log in).